-D.4.1.7.
-Habitat of Threatened, Endangered Species and Species of Special Concern
+D.4.1.11.
+Habitat of Threatened, Endangered Species, and Species of Special Concern

-- 1. The policies of this Plan are intended to protect Habitats of Threatened and Endangered Species and Species of Special Concern. - 2.
-Development and site alteration is not permitted within the Habitat of Threatened or Endangered species, except in accordance with Endangered Species Act and its regulations (as amended) and federal requirements. - 3.
-In instances where the Habitat of Threatened and Endangered Species and Species of Special Concern is identified within the Town by study or agency review of applications, development will only be permitted on lands adjacent to the habitat, where an Environmental Impact Study demonstrates the development or site alteration will have no negative impact on the habitat's features or functions.
+- 1. The policies of this Plan are intended to protect habitats of endangered species and threatened species and Species of Special Concern. - 2.
+In instances where the habitat of endangered species and threatened species and Species of Special Concern is identified within the Town by study or agency review of applications, development will only be permitted on lands adjacent to the habitat, where an Environmental Impact Study demonstrates the development or site alteration will have no negative impact on the habitat's features or functions.
+Development and site alteration is not permitted within the habitat of endangered species and threatened species, except in accordance with Endangered Species Act and its regulations (as amended) and federal requirements. - 3.
+The Town's Natural Areas Inventory considers habitats of endangered species and threatened species and Species of Special Concern.
+These habitats will be identified on a case-by-case basis through an Environmental Impact Study and in consultation with the Province.
+These Habitats are to be identified and mapped through amendments to this Plan and the implementing zoning by-law.

-D.4.1.8.
-Significant Natural Areas
+D.4.1.12.
+Significant Wildlife Habitat